English Teacher for trainee Brazilian missionaries

-Help to organise a 5-month English programme for new Brazilian missionaries from August to December each year.
+Help to organise a 5-month English programme for new Brazilian missionaries from August to December annually.
 Live with your students, share meals and enjoy free weekends.

 Prepare and run the English classes at the mission HQ at Belo Horizonte on weekday mornings.

 Get involved in practical and other ministry opportunities as time allows, and many opportunities the rest of the year.

 Qualities & Gifts Sought